 No, seriously, folks.
 If you did not press play and listen to that song while imagining my Playboy Mansion entrance, then you must stop and do it now.
 Seriously.
 And if you do not laugh out loud, then you are doing it wrong.

 And then imagine me asking, to no one in particular, "Where do I go to snort cocaine off a whore's tits?!"
-(Alas, I did not witness any cocaine or whores or stray, flapping boobies, as I had anticipated.
+(Alas, I did not witness any cocaine or whores.
 Fantasy and reality are really two different things, aren't they?)

 The occasion was Diablo Cody's 30th birthday party, and, lest you think this small-town girl has been completely consumed by grotesque Hollywood decadence and excess, I'll have you know that she rented a bouncy castle.
 And if you did not laugh out loud again, you are not properly paying attention to this blog post.
 She rented a fucking bouncy castle.
 At the Playboy Mansion.
 And this is why everyone who loves Diablo Cody loves Diablo Cody.